 Meeting Room/All ages at 6PM

 Have you ever wanted to know how to be a good storyteller?
 Well you’ll have an opportunity at the Lakeville Public Library to listen to 6 local and regional storytellers tell their own personal stories about the South Coast/South Shore area and will then engage the audience in a brief storytelling workshop at the ned of the tellers performances.
 For an idea check out: The Moth - Official Site themoth.org

 The Moth is an acclaimed not-for-profit organization dedicated to the art & craft of storytelling.
-Meeting Room/All ages at time to come.
+Meeting Room/All ages at 6:30PM.